 A parent would reach for this book when their child expresses interest in how the world works but needs a boost of confidence to see themselves in those fields.
 It is a vital resource for children who are navigating the feeling of being the only one in a space or who need to see that brilliance knows no boundaries.
 The book profiles fifteen trailblazing Black men who transformed the worlds of medicine, engineering, and technology despite significant societal hurdles.
 Through these biographies, the book highlights themes of resilience and intellectual curiosity, making it an excellent choice for kids aged 8 to 12.
 It provides a historical and contemporary map of achievement that goes beyond standard history books, offering a vision of what is possible through persistence.
 Parents will appreciate how it frames scientific discovery as both a personal passion and a tool for social progress.

-An upper-elementary student who loves LEGOs, space, or biology, but who might be feeling discouraged by a lack of representation in their textbooks.
-It is perfect for a child who values logic and facts but needs a narrative of belonging.
+An upper-elementary student who loves LEGOs, space, or biology and is looking for inspiring role models in STEM.
+It is perfect for a child who values logic and facts and will be encouraged by seeing the accomplishments of these scientists.

 This book can be read cold, though parents should be ready to discuss what 'segregation' and 'Jim Crow' meant in a scientific context (e.g., restricted access to labs or universities).
 A parent might hear their child say, 'Scientists don't look like me,' or notice their child losing interest in a STEM subject because they don't see a clear path forward.